 Consumer Card Variations

-In addition to the standard Amex Platinum consumer card, there are a number of branded variations.
-Here’s a list of each Platinum variation and the primary perks of each…
+In addition to the standard Amex Platinum consumer card, there are two currently available co-branded variations.
+Here’s a list of the primary perks of each…

 The Platinum Card from American Express Exclusively for Morgan Stanley